EdgeApp/redux-keto/README.md

 ## Customizing `next`

 By default, `buildReducer` passes `next` through to its children unchanged.
 If `buildReducer` doesn't receive a `next` parameter, it initializes `next` with its own children.
-This is why the initial example works—the top-level `buildReducer` doesn't recieve a `next` parameter, so it sets up a `next` object with the future `maxCount` and `counter` states as properties.
+This is why the initial example works—the top-level `buildReducer` doesn't receive a `next` parameter, so it sets up a `next` object with the future `maxCount` and `counter` states as properties.
 This also means that if `buildReducer` happens to be the top-most reducer in the Redux store, `next` will match the Redux state tree returned by `getState()`.

 To customize this behavior, just pass a `makeNext` function as the second parameter to `buildReducer`: